Havner/fvp-cca-scripts/README.md

 The first one will show non secure world output, the second one will show RMM.

+# Running realm

+Login as 'root'

+Then:

+    # cd /qemu
+	# ./run-lkvm.sh

+It doesn't work yet though.

 # Other options

 Each step can be run on its own if there is a need: